ravi-krishnan/flappy-bird/vanilla-js-version/README.md

 1. Dynamically allocating grid rows and columns made it quite difficult to find the edges of the game board.
 2. The gridRowStart of flappy is actually a string.
 So adding 1 to it makes it a type coersion.
+3. How to create multiple obstacles with different holes?
+4. How to safely fly through holes?
+5. Clearing the obstacles.
+6. Game Over and beyond ...

 ## Solutions

 1. Utilised getComputedStyle property to compute the height and width of the game-board after rendering.
 2. parseInt and getComputedStyle is used to get the integer value of the renderd flappy's gridRowStart.
+3. Create a different setInterval() to run a create obstacles function.
+Every x seconds, new obstacle and hole class divs are appended to the game-board.
+Grid layout of Holes are randomly generated.
+4. Every time a obstacle is created, its holes are added into a list.
+Until the obstacles expire, the holes are kept.
+5. All obstacles which pass a column threshold are removed from the game-board.
+Since obstacles and holes are of same size.
+Each can be removed using a for loop of fixed size.
+Once these are removed, hole_rows.shift() is used to remove the first such obstacle holes.
+6. My first approach was to restart the game once game is over.
+But doing so, made the main loop run again and again such that it went out of hand.

 ## How it works